08 Jan The Vessel

 I pull my lighter from the bag.

 The fluorescent lights sear my eyes and pain comes in a rush.
 I try to move but bandages swathe my body.
 The pain worsens.
-A grey haired, white coated man looks down at me.
+A gray-haired man in a white coat looks down at me.

 A deep, strong voice says, “Oh, I’ll be alright.”